 So, what does all of this research suggest?
-When you smoke/eat/dab/vape weed (our fave vape is the PAX 3), you are consuming some compounds that rev up your metabolism and make you hungry (THC).
+When you smoke/eat (for example with cannabis coconut oil)/dab (learn what is dabbing here)/vape weed (high CBD low THC strains or products like aurora temple), you are consuming some compounds that rev up your metabolism and make you hungry (THC).
 But, you’re also consuming other cannabinoids that directly help mitigate some of that metabolic dysregulation (CBD).
 This goes to show you just how complicated marijuana science can be.

 CBD may help curb cravings, but there’s another reason why regular weed smoking may fight obesity: tolerance.
 In an interview with Time, Daniele Piomelli, a professor of pharmacology at the University of California, Irvine explains that repeated substance use may actually dull the CB1 receptors over time.
 He states:

 “This has been shown to happen in people who smoke marijuana.
 This weakening of [these receptors] translates into a lower risk for obesity and diabetes because the inactive receptor would be unable to respond to our own cannabis-like molecules, which we know are important in keeping us chubby.”